Thank you for subscribing

 While magpie swoops can be terrifying, they rarely result in injury.
 Photo: Getty.

-Why am I being swooped?
+Why am I being swooped by a magpie?

 If you’ve ever felt like a particular magpie has a vendetta against you, and only you, then you might not be imagining it.